 Stephanie L. Coyles is a corporate director.
 Her background is as a strategic consultant and advisor who has worked with a diverse clientele across North America, including retail, consumer distribution, private equity and business consulting organizations.
 She was previously Chief Strategic Officer at LoyaltyOne Co. from 2008 to 2012.
-Prior to that, Ms. Coyles spent 18 years with McKinsey & Company Canada where she held progressively senior positions and was a principal for eight years from 2000 to 2008.
-Ms. Coyles joined the Board of Directors, the Audit & Conduct Review Committee (now the Audit Committee) and the Governance, Nomination & Investment Committee of SLF Inc. and Sun Life Assurance in January 2017.
-She is currently a director and a member of the Audit Committee of Métro Inc. and Hudson's Bay Company.
-Ms. Coyles also serves on the advisory board of Reliant Web Hosting Inc. and on the board of The Earth Rangers Foundation.
-She holds a Master in Public Policy degree and a Bachelor of Commerce degree.
-Ms. Coyles also received the ICD.D designation from the Institute of Corporate Directors and the CERT Certificate in Cybersecurity Oversight, issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University.
+Prior to that, Ms. Coyles spent 18 years with McKinsey & Company Canada where she held progressively senior positions and was a partner for eight years from 2000 to 2008.
+Ms. Coyles joined the Board, and the Audit Committee (formerly the Audit & Conduct Review Committee) of SLF Inc. and Sun Life Assurance in January 2017.
+She is a member of the Governance, Investment & Conduct Review Committee (formerly the Governance, Nomination & Investment Committee) from her appointment to May 2017, a member of the Risk Committee (formerly Risk & Conduct Review Committee) from May 2017 to May 2019 and became a member of the Governance, Investment, & Conduct Review Committee (formerly the Governance, Nomination & Investment Committee) in May 2019.
+Ms. Coyles is currently a director and member of the Audit Committee of Corus Entertainment Inc. She is also a director and a member of the Audit Committee of Metro Inc. Ms. Coyles was a director and a member of the Audit Committee of Hudson's Bay Company from 2019 to March 2020.
+She also serves on the board of The Earth Rangers Foundation.
+Ms. Coyles holds a Master in Public Policy degree and a Bachelor of Commerce degree.
+She also received the ICD.D designation from the Institute of Corporate Directors and the CERT Certificate in Cybersecurity Oversight, issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University.

 Hugh D. Segal, OC, OONT, CD is a corporate director.
-He served as Principal of Massey College, University of Toronto from 2014 to June 2019.
+He served as Principal of Massey College, University of Toronto from 2014 to 2019.
 Before that, Mr. Segal was a Canadian senator from 2005 to 2014 and President & Chief Executive Officer of the Institute for Research on Public Policy from 1999 to 2006.
 He was formerly Chair of the NATO Association of Canada and Vice-Chair of the Institute of Canadian Advertising.
-Mr. Segal joined the Board of Directors, the Governance & Conduct Review Committee and the Investment Oversight Committee of SLF Inc. and Sun Life Assurance in 2009.
-He became a member of the Audit & Conduct Review Committee (now the Audit Committee) in May 2016.
-Mr. Segal served as a director of Just Energy Group Inc. from 2001 to 2015 and was a member of its audit committee from 2013 to 2015.
-He is a Senior Advisor at Aird & Berlis LLP.
-Mr. Segal is Chair and a Distinguished Fellow of the School of Policy Studies External Advisory Board and the Donald Matthews Faculty Fellow in Global Public Policy, Queen's University, a Distinguished Fellow at the Munk School of Global Affairs, University of Toronto and a Senior Fellow at the Canadian Institute of Global Affairs.
-He is also an Honourary Captain of the Royal Canadian Navy, an Honorary Captain of the Canadian Forces College and Honorary Chair of the Navy League of Canada.
-Mr. Segal is an officer of the Order of Canada and a member of the Order of Ontario.
+Mr. Segal joined the Board of SLF Inc. and Sun Life Assurance in 2009.
+He was a member of the Governance, Investment, & Conduct Review Committee (formerly the Governance and Conduct Review Committee) from his appointment to 2011, the Investment Oversight Committee from his appointment to 2012, and the Management Resources Committee from 2011 to 2016.
+Mr. Segal became a member of the Audit Committee (formerly the Audit & Conduct Committee) and the Governance, Investment & Conduct Review Committee (formerly Governance & Conduct Review Committee) in May 2016.
+He served as a director of Just Energy Group Inc. from 2001 to 2015 and was a member of its audit committee from 2013 to 2015.
+Mr. Segal is a Senior Advisor at Aird & Berlis LLP.
+He is Chair and a Distinguished Fellow of the School of Policy Studies External Advisory Board and the Donald Matthews Faculty Fellow in Global Public Policy, Queen's University, a Distinguished Fellow at the Munk School of Global Affairs, University of Toronto and a Senior Fellow at the Canadian Institute of Global Affairs.
+Mr. Segal is also an Honourary Captain of the Royal Canadian Navy, an Honorary Captain of the Canadian Forces College and Honorary Chair of the Navy League of Canada.
+He is an officer of the Order of Canada and a member of the Order of Ontario.